Does the image above reflect some of what you see when you look around your office or workspace?

 5. Keep your desk free of clutter.
 Establish an in-box or a file rack to keep current projects and active files at your fingertips, yet neatly arranged.
 Here are two options to consider, depending on if you like to file or pile your papers.
 This file rack has additional storage for some of your frequently used items.
 Get into a routine and take a few minutes at the end of each workday to clear off the top of your desk.
 Put away any tools and files you used during the day.
 Unfinished projects get tucked into their folders and put away in your file rack.

 An organized office isn't just pleasant to look at.
-Without the physical clutter you will think more clearly, concentrate on the project at hand, and feel more creative.
+Without the physical clutter, you will think more clearly, concentrate on the project at hand, and feel more creative.
 What's more - you will have less stress looking for misplaced items and more time to concentrate on your work.
-If you live in the Rochester, NY area and would like some help with your office space please call or email me.
-If you live outside of the area I also offer virtual organizing or visit www.NAPO.net to find a professional organizer near you.
+Need accountability or hands-on assistance with any of your organizing projects?
+Call or email, I’m here to help, whether in person or virtually.
+Call 585-201-6009 or write to Yve@organizingbyYve.com.